-The following Anti-Corruption and Bribery Policy was adopted by the board of directors of Morneau Shepell Inc. effective November 7, 2017.
+The following Anti-Corruption and Bribery Policy (“Policy”) was adopted by the board of directors of Morneau Shepell Inc. effective May 8, 2019.

-Morneau Shepell Inc., its subsidiaries and its affiliates (the “Company”) value honesty, integrity, transparency and professionalism in dealings with clients, suppliers, competitors and government officials alike.
-It is the policy of the Company to compete fairly and engage in business practices that comply with anti-bribery laws such as the Corruption of Foreign Public Officials Act (CFPOA) in Canada, the Foreign Corrupt Practices Act (FCPA) in the United States, and the Anti-Bribery Act, 2010 in the United Kingdom (“Anti-Corruption Laws”).
+Morneau Shepell Inc., its subsidiaries and its affiliates (collectively, the “Company”) value honesty, integrity, transparency and professionalism in dealings with clients, suppliers, competitors and government officials alike.
+It is the policy of the Company to compete fairly and engage in business practices that comply with the Corruption of Foreign Public Officials Act (“CFPOA”) and the Criminal Code (“Criminal Code”) in Canada, the Foreign Corrupt Practices Act of 1977, as amended (“FCPA”) in the United States, and the Anti-Bribery Act, 2010 in the United Kingdom, together with all other anti-corruption and anti-bribery laws and regulations applicable to the Company’s business anywhere in the world (“Anti-Corruption Laws”).

-The purpose of this Policy is to inform all directors, officers, employees and independent contractors (“Company Personnel”) of their anti-bribery and anti-corruption obligations.
+This Policy applies to all directors, officers, employees and independent contractors of the Company worldwide (“Company Personnel”).
+Its purpose is to advise Company Personnel of their anti-bribery and anti-corruption obligations and to ensure compliance by Company Personnel with Anti-Corruption Laws.
 It also provides guidance on identifying potential risks, dealing with challenging situations and reporting when those situations violate or may lead to a violation of this Policy and Anti-Corruption Laws.

 The Company has zero tolerance for corrupt activities of any kind.
-Unauthorized payments, or acts that create the appearance of promising, offering, giving or authorizing payments, are prohibited by this Policy.
+Bribes or other improper or unauthorized payments, or acts that create the appearance of promising, offering, giving or authorizing such payments, are prohibited by this Policy.
+Company Personnel are expected to adhere to both the spirit and the letter of this Policy with respect to the Company’s business anywhere in the world.

 The following definitions are to serve as a guide for some of the words or phrases that could otherwise be left up to interpretation.

-“Bribe” means anything of value given in an attempt to affect, influence or reward a person’s actions or decisions in order to secure, gain or retain a business advantage.
+in order to secure, gain or retain regulatory approvals, contracts, business advantages or other benefits.
 This includes payments, entertainment or other gifts or courtesies.

 “Corruption” means the misuse of power to influence an outcome or to encourage a form of behavior which may not have occurred otherwise.